huggingface/blog/quanto-diffusers.md

 ## Generality of the observations

 Quantizing the text encoder together with the diffusion backbone generally works for the models we tried.
 Stable Diffusion 3 is a special case, as it uses three different text encoders.
-We found that quantizing the _second_ text encoder does not work well, se we recommend the following alternatives:
+We found that quantizing the _second_ text encoder does not work well, so we recommend the following alternatives:

 - Only quantize the first text encoder ([`CLIPTextModelWithProjection`](https://huggingface.co/docs/transformers/en/model_doc/clip#transformers.CLIPTextModelWithProjection)) or
 - Only quantize the third text encoder ([`T5EncoderModel`](https://huggingface.co/docs/transformers/en/model_doc/t5#transformers.T5EncoderModel)) or